LighghtEeloo/lala-lang/nana/Proposal.md

     - Application
     - Projection

-We will discuss them one by one.
+We will discuss them in the following chapters.

 ## Block - Introduction